Etranacogene dezaparvovec

 Etranacogene dezaparvovec, sold under the brand name Hemgenix is a gene therapy used for the treatment of hemophilia B. Etranacogene dezaparvovec is an adeno-associated virus vector-based gene therapy which consists of a viral vector carrying a gene for clotting Factor IX.
 The gene is expressed in the liver to produce Factor IX protein, to increase blood levels of Factor IX and thereby limit bleeding episodes.
 Hemophilia B is a genetic bleeding disorder resulting from missing or insufficient levels of blood clotting Factor IX, a protein needed to produce blood clots to stop bleeding.

 The most common adverse reactions include liver enzyme elevations, headache, mild infusion-related reactions and flu-like symptoms.

-Etranacogene dezaparvovec was approved for medical use in the United States in November 2022, and in the European Union in February 2023.
+Etranacogene dezaparvovec was approved for medical use in the United States in November 2022, in the European Union in February 2023. and in Canada in October 2023.

 Medical uses

 Etranacogene dezaparvovec is indicated for the treatment of adults with hemophilia B (congenital Factor IX deficiency) who use Factor IX prophylaxis therapy, or have current or historical life-threatening hemorrhage, or have repeated, serious spontaneous bleeding episodes.